microsoft/atlas-design/site/src/components/table.md

 </table>
 ```

-For cases there are quite a lot of columns in the table - the `table-wrapper` class available, that should be applied to the table's parent element, to handle the overflow case:
+For cases in which a table has many columns, the `table-wrapper` class is available to handle the overflow.
+This class should be applied to the table's parent element.

 ```html
 <div class="table-wrapper">